Petar Radenković

-Petar Radenković (Serbian Cyrillic: Петар Paдeнкoвић; born 1 October 1934) is a Serbian retired football goalkeeper who played for the Yugoslavia national team.
-He also goes by the name Perica and was nicknamed Radi in West Germany.
+Petar Radenković (Serbian Cyrillic: Петар Раденковић; born 1 October 1934) is a Serbian retired footballer who played as a goalkeeper.
+He was capped for the Yugoslavia national team.

 Playing career

 Club

 He is mostly known for his spell with TSV 1860 Munich in Germany, during which he participated, among others, in the inaugural season of the newly formed Bundesliga.
 He was suspended for a year after fleeing Yugoslavia in 1960 and had a spell at Wormatia Worms before joining 1860.

 International

 Radenković is currently the last living member of the Yugoslavia national football team of the 1956 Summer Olympics.
 He played two games at that tournament and added his final cap in a friendly match against Indonesia in December that year.

 Musical career

-Radenković is also known for recording the song Bin i Radi — bin i König in 1965; the record sold more than 400,000 copies in West Germany.
+Radenković is also known for recording the song Bin i Radi, bin i König (lit.
+'I'm Radi, I'm the King') in 1965; the record sold more than 400,000 copies in West Germany.
 His younger brother Milan Radenković was a musician in the United States.
 His father was also a singer in the U.S., performing as Rasha (or Rascha) Rodell.